userjack6880/picluster/content/module-11.md

 ## Create the Storage Pool
 There are a number of architectures you could implement that would weigth data capacity with resiliency.
 Since gluster stores its blocks on top of an underlying filesystem, it's very possible to layer gluster with something liks ZFS.
 In our case, each node only has 1 drive, so we will be setting up a "Dispersed" which allows a combination of speed and redundancy.
 Other architecture schemes are described [here](https://docs.gluster.org/en/latest/Quick-Start-Guide/Architecture/#types-of-volumes)

-On all storage nodes eg. on the head w/ pdsh:
+On all storage nodes eg. On the head w/ pdsh:
 ```
 sudo mkdir -p /data/brick1/gv0
 ```